-Experiencing intimate partner and sexual violence increases the risk for becoming infected with HIV.
-Upwards of 50% of abused women report having experienced forced sex – a well-established high risk factor for HIV infection.
-Once infected, people living with HIV who are also suffering abuse may experience escalation of violence upon disclosure of their status – resulting in potentially lethal outcomes.
+Experiencing intimate partner and sexual violence increases the risk for HIV.
+50% of abused women report having experienced forced sex – a well-established high-risk factor for HIV infection.
+People living with HIV who are also suffering abuse may experience an escalation of violence upon disclosure of their status – resulting in potentially lethal outcomes.
 Intimate partner violence (IPV) can also prevent survivors living with HIV from accessing necessary treatment and care, and the stress caused by abuse can further compromise their immune systems and accelerate the progression of the disease.

 - Sex, Relationships and Getting Tested: Safety Card

 - Gender-Based Violence, Health and HIV: Intersections and Implications for HIV Clinicians Training Slides

 - The Facts on Violence Against Women Living with HIV

 For more information on partnership building between DV organizations and HIV agencies check out the National Network to End Domestic Violence’s DV& HIV/AIDS Toolkit.

 Find more information, tools and resources on HIV by visiting the IPV Health Toolkit.